 The Recipe: Crock-Pot Chex Mix With Honey Mustard

-Why We Love It: This simple snack recipe from Food Faith Fitness's Taylor Kiser is the type of recipe you’d want to have on hand before a night of watching scary movies.
+Why We Love It: This simple recipe from Food Faith Fitness' Taylor Kiser is the type of snack you'd want to have on-hand before a night of watching scary movies.
 It features pretzels, Rice Chex, Corn Chex, Cheerios, and peanuts that have been layered with honey, mustard, and sea salt.
+Need we say more?

 Pro Tip: "You must put a kitchen towel under the lid, across the top of the slow cooker," Kiser says.
 "This absorbs any condensation that would lead to—gasp—soggy Chex mix."